Why the Impact Screen Matters

 Projector and Image Planning

-The impact screen and projector need to be planned together.
+The impact screen, enclosure, and projector need to be planned together.
 A screen may fit the wall perfectly, but the projector still has to create an image that looks right without major shadows, glare, or awkward mounting.

 Image Ratio